bcgov/rockychat/data-prep/README.md

 GCP: To index this website, we need to [verify the domain](https://cloud.google.com/identity/docs/verify-domain).
 Once that's ready, just wait for the indexing process to complete.

-Azure: It's better to use the markdown files from [the tech doc repo]() instead of sourcing the HTML files directly for data cleanness.
+Azure: It's better to use the markdown files from [the tech doc repo](https://github.com/bcgov/platform-developer-docs) instead of sourcing the HTML files directly for data cleanness.
 This could be done by git cloning the repo and later match each markdown file to it's actual URL from the tech doc website.

 ### Private cloud website

 We use `wget` to obtain the html files from all website pages, including the internal resources that requires IDIR authentication.

-> Note that if you want to include the IDIR protected data, a login session token could be obtained from the browser -> developer settings -> cookies.
-The format is like `wordpress_logged_in_xxxx=xxx`.

 ### BCGov StackOverflow: